openkruise/kruise-game/docs/en/user_manuals/network.md

 - Meaning: as an annotation of the Ingress object
 - Value format: key: value (note the space after the colon), for example: nginx.ingress.kubernetes.io/rewrite-target: /$2
 - Configuration change supported or not: yes.

+_additional explanation_

 - If you want to fill in multiple annotations, you can define multiple slices named Annotation in the networkConf.
+- Supports filling in multiple paths.
+The path, path type, and port correspond one-to-one in the order of filling.
+When the number of paths is greater than the number of path types(or port), non-corresponding paths will match the path type(or port) that was filled in first.

 #### Plugin configuration